Cobertos/dotfiles/README.md

 * Connect phone to My Phone
 * Login to other Microsoft related products
 * Setup TabNine (TabNine::Config then paste key for TabNine Local)
-* Install eslint_d and other things for Sublime packages
 * Install office
 * Set surface pen pressure to like 8-9?
 * Install Unity-Hub (broken on Chocolatey)